The 2015 National Convention of Kappa Mu Epsilon

 - Effective use of graphs and/or visual aids

 Authors of the best presentations by undergraduates, as decided by the Awards Committee, will each receive a cash prize.

 A presenter who has not prepared a formal written paper by the time of the convention is encouraged to do so soon after the convention, so that the paper can be submitted for possible publication in The Pentagon.
 Unless published elsewhere, papers prepared from the prize-winning presentations will be published in The Pentagon after any necessary revisions have been completed.
 All other papers will be considered for publication.
 The editor of The Pentagon will contact each author during or soon after the convention to review his or her presentation and discuss requirements for publication.

-To have a paper considered for publication, prepare it as a Microsoft Word document or .tex file, and include it as an attachment to an e-mail to the editor at [email protected] The electronic copy of the paper will be sent to a referee who will prepare an anonymous report.
+To have a paper considered for publication, prepare it as a Microsoft Word document or .tex file, and include it as an attachment to an email to the editor, Daniel Wisniewski, at Daniel.firstname.lastname@example.org.
+The electronic copy of the paper will be sent to a referee who will prepare an anonymous report.
 If the referee recommends publication and space is available, the paper will be published in one of the next several issues.